Autumn call is now closed – thank you to all who applied!

 • Moncef Gabbouj, Tampere University – Machine Learning, Artificial Intelligence, Signal Processing, Image Processing, Video Communication

-• Vikas Garg, Aalto University – Machine Learning
+• Vikas Garg, Aalto University – Machine Learning (PhD student from the spring call)

 • Dorota Glowacka, University of Helsinki – Interactive Information Retrieval, Machine Learning, Exploratory Search, User Modelling

-• Christian Guckelsberger, Aalto University – Computational Creativity, Artificial Intelligence, Human-Computer Interaction, Videogame AI
+• Christian Guckelsberger, Aalto University – Computational Creativity, Artificial Intelligence, Human-Computer Interaction, Videogame AI (PhD student from the spring call)

-• Ville Hautamäki, University of Eastern Finland – Speaker Recognition, Language Recognition, Machine Learning, Computational Biology
+• Ville Hautamäki, University of Eastern Finland – Speaker Recognition, Language Recognition, Machine Learning, Computational Biology (PhD student from the spring call)

-• Janne Heikkilä, University of Oulu – Computer Vision, Machine Vision, Pattern Recognition
+• Janne Heikkilä, University of Oulu – Computer Vision, Machine Vision, Pattern Recognition (PhD student from the spring call)

 • Jukka Heikkonen, University of Turku – Machine Learning, Data Analysis, Autonomous Systems, Machine Vision, GIS Applications